voxeet/comms-sdk-unreal/README.md

 Plugin integrating [Dolby.io Communications APIs](https://dolby.io) with the Unreal Engine.

 ## Supported platforms
-The plugin is compatible with the following Unreal Engine versions:
+The plugin is compatible with the following operating systems:
-- 4.27.2
-- 5.0.3
+- Windows 10+
+- macOS 10.14+ if you use UE4
+- macOS 12+ if you use UE5

 ## Prerequisites
 Before you start, make sure that you have: